Test ID: HBAGP Hepatitis B Surface Antigen Prenatal, Serum

 Clinical Information

-Hepatitis B virus (HBV) is endemic throughout the world.
-The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles by intravenous drug addicts).
-The virus is also found in various human body fluids, and it is known to be spread through oral and genital contacts.
+Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
+The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles among injection drug users).
+The virus is found in various human body fluids, and it is known to be spread through oral and genital contact.
 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions, but it is not commonly transmitted transplacentally.

 Infection of the infant can occur if the mother is a chronic hepatitis B surface antigen carrier or has an acute HBV infection at the time of delivery.
 Transmission is rare if an acute infection occurs in either the first or second trimester of pregnancy.